jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 # Introduction: VMs on Kubernetes!

-The rapid adoption of Kubernetes in the IT landscape has spurned the need to run traditional virtualized workloads on Kubernetes clusters, using the same tools for managing container-native workloads.
-There are a few projects projects providing this feature, with KubeVirt gaining the most traction.
+The rapid adoption of Kubernetes in the IT landscape has generated demand for the ability to run traditional virtualized workloads on Kubernetes clusters, allowing cluster administrators to manage virtualized and containerized workloads with the same tooling.
+There are a few projects projects providing virtualization support in Kubernetes, with KubeVirt gaining the most traction.

 This paper will describe the journey of a few old-school virtualization hackers as they made their way into the world of containerization, Kubernetes, and